Evo Morales

 CountryBolivia (Plurinational State of)

-In Bolivia, we want to overcome our historical problems with Chile.
+We want to overcome our historical problems with Chile.
 The sea has divided us and the sea must bring us back together again.
+Chile has agreed, for the first time, to talk about sea access for Bolivia.